Teebusch/mifa/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# mifa - Multiple Imputation for Factor Analysis
+# mifa - multiple imputation for factor analysis

 <!-- badges: start -->